dherges/bootstrap-template/README.md

 ### Bower Dependencies

 Dependencies for packaging and distributing the project (bootstrap, jquery, et al.) are specified in component.json file.
 These are managed by bower.
 Tun run `bower` directly from the command-line, you must have it installed globally on your system: `npm install -g bower`

 ### Grunt Task Automation

 The build tools and their tasks are automated by Grunt and task definitions are specified in Gruntfile.js file.
 To run `grunt` directly from command-line you must have `grunt-cli` globally installed: `npm install -g grunt-cli`

+### PhantomJS QUnit Test Reporting

+The Gruntfile ships with a phantom task to automatically run the QUnit test suites and generate a junit-formatted report out of the test results.
+In order to run the task, you mast have `phantomjs` executable on your command-line.
+Get it from [http://phantomjs.org](http://phantomjs.org/ "phantomjs").

 ## Project Structure

-With resolved and installed dependencies, the project file structure should look like this:
+With dependencies resolved, the project file structure should look like this:

 	components/      ### Web components (bower dependencies)
 	dist/            ### Target directory for the distributable package of your project